nginxinc/NGINX-Demos/nginx-swarm-demo/README.md

 * The user will be logged in as root.
 If the commands are to be run by a non-root user, then many commands will need to prefixed with sudo.
 * The demo files will be installed at `/root/NGINX-Demos/nginx-swarm-demo/`
+* There are three physcial or virtual servers available.
 * All Docker images will be built on the Swarm master and pushed to a private DockerHub repo.
 If the Docker images are to be built localy on the worker nodes, then the steps required are noted.
 * All commands used during the demo will be executed on the master node, even those that don't have to be run from the master node.

 The demo runs on a Swarm cluster of three Docker hosts; a master and two workers.
 It requires NGINX Plus R8+.
-It has been tested with NGINX Plus R10 and R11, Ubuntu 16.04, Docker 1.12.1, 1.12.3-rc1, 17.4.0 and 17.5.0, etcd 3.0.6 siege 3.0.8 and Python 2.7.12.
+It has been tested with NGINX Plus R10 and R11, Ubuntu 16.04, Docker 1.12.1, 1.12.3-rc1, 17.04.0, 17.05.0 and 17.06.1, etcd 3.0.6 siege 3.0.8 and Python 2.7.12.
 It assumes that the following software packages are installed:

 * openssh-client and openssh-server
 * curl